 \section{Introduction}

 The Standard Model (SM) is a very well established theory of nature and is confirmed fully with the discovery of the Higgs boson.
 But with time, we have understood from various astrophysical phenomena \cite{Sofue:2000jx, Bartelmann:1999yn, Clowe:2003tk} that the matter content of the Universe is not only made up of with the elementary particles described by the SM but more than 80$\%$ matter content of the Universe is unknown to us.
 This mysterious part is the so called dark matter (DM), and its presence has been confirmed by many pieces of evidence from large scale to small scale observations.
 The most precise determination of dark matter abundance at the present epoch is $\Omega_{\rm DM} h^{2}=0.120\pm 0.001$ by the Planck satellite \cite{Planck:2018vyg}.
 Therefore, in order to have a viable dark matter candidate(s), it is essential to extend the particle spectrum of the SM.
-Moreover, a long standing discrepancy exits over the last two decades between the theoretical prediction of the SM and the experimental measurement of the anomalous magnetic moment of muon \cite{Muong-2:2001kxu, Muong-2:2006rrc, Jegerlehner:2009ry}.
+Moreover, a long standing discrepancy exits over the last two decades between the theoretical prediction of the SM and the experimental measurement of the anomalous magnetic moment of muon \cite{Muong-2:2001kxu, Muong-2:2006rrc, Jegerlehner:2009ry, Davier:2019can, Aoyama:2020ynm}.
 Recently, Fermilab has announced a $4.2 \sigma$ discrepancy between the experimental and theoretical value \cite{Muong-2:2021ojo},

 The uncertainty in $\Delta{a_{\mu}}$\footnote{The anomalous magnetic moment $a_{\ell}$ of a lepton $\ell$ is defined as $a_{\ell}\equiv\dfrac{(g-2)_{\ell}}{2}$, where $g$ is the Lande $g$ factor.} will go down in future when more data will be available from the ongoing experiment at Fermilab \cite{Muong-2:2021vma} as well as the future experiment at JPARC \cite{Abe:2019thb}.
-Besides $(g-2)_{\mu}$, there is also an inconsistency in $(g-2)$ for electron between theoretical and experimental values.
-However, the magnitude of the deviation is four orders smaller than that of muon.
-Apart from that, the sign of the discrepancy depends on the measurement of the fine structure constant $\alpha_{em}$.
-The discrepancy in $(g-2)_{e}$ is negative and around $2.4 \sigma$ when we use the value of $\alpha_{em}$ ($\alpha^{-1}_{em}=$137.035999046(27)) and ${}^{87}$Rb atom at LKB \cite{Morel:2020dww}($\alpha^{-1}_{em} = 137.035999206(11)$), we have deviations both in negative and positive directions respectively from the SM expectation, as described below,
+Besides $(g-2)_{\mu}$, there is also an inconsistency in $(g-2)$ for electron between theoretical and experimental values. {However, the magnitude of the deviation is four orders smaller than that of muon and depending on measurement of the fine structure constant $\alpha^{-1}_{em}$ using $^{137}$Cs atom at Berkeley \cite{Parker:2018vye} ($\alpha^{-1}_{em}=$137.035999046(27)) and ${}^{87}$Rb atom at LKB \cite{Morel:2020dww}($\alpha^{-1}_{em} = 137.035999206(11)$), we have deviations both in negative and positive directions respectively from the SM expectation, as described below,